Load Testing for Medical Corporation's Automated System

 Discovering the bottlenecks (determining the list of factors that limit the system performance).

 The system is based on two layers of architecture: thick client (interface level and partly business-logic) and database & file server (data saving and management level).

-The main load source are user activities that use RDP protocol on terminal servers with the thick MIS client exclusive third-party systems.
+The main load source was user activities that employ the RDP protocol on terminal servers with the thick MIS client exclusive third-party systems.

 Load testing was performed on an anonymized production database copy.
-System load profiles have been based on customer’s expert evaluation data.
-We’ve emulated the load through the terminal sessions and developed load scripts to emulate the most important user operations.
-LoadRunner (RDP) was used to provide load, Perfon to monitor the process, jupyter (pandas/matplotlib) to analyze the results.
+System load profiles were based on the customer’s expert evaluation data.
+We emulated the load through the terminal sessions and developed load scripts to mimic the most important user operations.
+LoadRunner (RDP) was used to provide load, Perfon to monitor the process, and Jupyter (pandas/matplotlib) to analyze the results.

-We have found several important system limitations and internal element conflicts after the first testing iterations.
-After the system analysis we’ve developed recommendations how to solve the above problems.
-The customer had to solve them on their own, so that we could perform the testing again and solve the set task.
+We found several important system limitations and internal element conflicts after the first testing iterations.
+After the system analysis, we developed recommendations on ways to solve those problems.
+The customer was required to solve them on their own, so that we could perform the testing again and solve the set task.

-The hardware analysis has lead to the needed amount of the terminal servers that allow the system to sustain the maximum load level.
-The results allowed the customer to organize the servers and ensure continuous work of the IT infrastructure.
-We have had our first big project working with the RDP protocol that gave us a chance to broaden our knowledge in this area.
+The hardware analysis led to the required number of the terminal servers to allow the system to sustain the maximum load level.
+The results allowed the customer to organize the servers and ensure continuous function of the IT infrastructure.
+This was our first big project working with the RDP protocol that gave us a chance to broaden our knowledge in this area.